prasanthmp/cloud-native-samples/oci-terraform-solutions/oke-virtual-nodes/README.md

 ## Notes, caveats and tips

-- Prometheus/Grafana: The example Terraform mentions provisioning monitoring.
-Prometheus daemonsets are only supported on managed nodes (not on virtual nodes).
-If your workload requires DaemonSets, do not use virtual nodes.
-- Load balancer limits: If Load Balancer resources remain in `<PENDING>`, check service quotas in your OCI tenancy.
 - Timeouts: Provisioning node pools and copying kubeconfig can take several minutes.
 The Terraform configuration includes waits but be patient.
 - Multiple runs: If you re-run after a failed apply, consider running `terraform refresh` and check the state before applying again.